Income tax - Rental income (unfurnished rental)

 You cannot deduct your work and expenses.

-You must enter the gross amount of your property income without deduction on your tax return using Form 2042.
+You must include the gross amount without any deduction from your property income on your income tax return using Form 2042.

-See the section "Property income - Unfurnished rental".
+Refer to the section "Land income - unfurnished rental".

 Online Declaration

-To do this, you have to subtract from your gross property income (the rents you collected during the year) all your deductible expenses.
+To do this, you have to subtract all your deductible expenses from your gross property income (the rents you collected during the year).

-The main deductible expenses are as follows (non-exhaustive list):
+The main deductible expenses are the following (non-exhaustive list):

 - Repair and maintenance costs